walles/riff/README.md

 You can do `git diff | riff` and get reasonable output.

 # TODO before first release
+* Visualize removed linefeed at end of file properly
+* Visualize adding a missing linefeed at end of file properly
-* Handle missing linefeed at end of file properly
+* Visualize missing linefeed at end of file as part of the context properly
 * On exceptions, print a link to the issue tracker
+* On exceptions, print the riff.rb @state
+* On exceptions, print the line riff.rb was processing
 * Add support for --help
 * Add support for --version
 * Test that we work as expected when "gem install"ed system-wide